 General Composite Railing FAQs

 Why Should I Choose Composite Railing For My Deck?

 Composite deck railing is made up of (1) rails, (2) posts, and (3) infill, as shown below:

-Rails are the long, horizontal bars - most composite railing systems will have a top rail and a bottom rail.
-Posts are the thick, vertical pieces that give your railing strength (With composite railing, the posts are often wood or metal structural posts with a composite post sleeve around them).
+Rails are the long, horizontal bars - most composite railing systems will have a top rail and a bottom rail made from a wood-plastic composite material.
+Posts are the thick, vertical pieces that give your railing strength.
+(In composite railing, the posts will often be wood with a composite post sleeve over the top).
 Posts and rails create a square or rectangle; infill sits inside that square or rectangle.
 Infill can be balusters - smaller, vertical bars parallel to your posts.
-But railing can also use glass balusters, glass panels, or metal cables as infill.
+But composite railing can also use glass panels, mesh panels, or metal cables as infill.

 What Is Composite Railing Made Of?

 Composite railing, like composite decking, is a blend of natural wood fibers and synthetic plastic.
 The result is a material with the rich, organic look and feel of natural wood, but with a significantly longer lifespan and far less regular maintenance.
 Unlike wood railings, composite railings never need to be stained, and they won’t rot, crack or warp over time.

 The other big advantage of composite material is that it is often made with recycled materials for a more sustainable, eco-friendly railing option that doesn’t contribute to deforestation.

 What’s The Difference Between Composite And Vinyl Railing?